TheOdinProject/curriculum/html_css/v2/main-course/transforms.md

 ```

 Unlike other transform function values, `perspective` must be declared first (leftmost) when there are multiple transform function values.
 In the upcoming examples for `rotate`, `scale`, and `translate`, we will be able to see how it affects the target element.

+For more details on how `perspective` works in regards to 3d transforms, [check out this CSS Tricks article.](https://css-tricks.com/how-css-perspective-works/).

 #### Rotate